cplusplusjasper/awesome-resources/websites.md

 [freebsd-src](https://github.com/freebsd/freebsd-src): FreeBSD src tree

 [free-for-dev](https://github.com/ripienaar/free-for-dev): A list of SaaS, PaaS and IaaS offerings that have free tiers of interest to devops and infradev

-[handson-ml2](https://github.com/ageron/handson-ml2): A series of Jupyter notebooks that walk you through the fundamentals of Machine Learning and Deep Learning in Python using Scikit-Learn, Keras and TensorFlow 2.

 [java8-tutorial](https://github.com/winterbe/java8-tutorial): Modern Java - A Guide to Java 8